DataGomes/ReportAI/README.md

 # Report Generator

-This library generates reports based on scientific literature queries using Scopus, Cohere, and Mistral.
+This library generates reports based on scientific literature queries using Scopus, Cohere, and Together.
 You can use the query to automatically extract data from Scopus, or provide a csv downloaded from Scopus.

 ## Installation